OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise1.md

-# Step 1 - Initial Setup
+# Exercise 1 - Initial Setup

 1. Install Visual Studio Code (https://code.visualstudio.com/).
 We will be using this to write our code
 2. Create a folder on your computer to store the code.